hfmark/wistless/readme.md

 - jupyter
 - jupytext

 The recommended way to set up dependencies is in an isolated environment, using a tool like conda.
-For example: `conda create --name wistless numpy pandas python-duckdb altair-all` will install most of the dependencies; if you then activate the environment with `conda activate wistless`, you can install streamlit with `pip install streamlit` (streamlit is not available in the conda package repo).
+For example: `conda create --name wistless numpy pandas python-duckdb altair-all scipy jupyter jupytext` will install most of the dependencies; if you then activate the environment with `conda activate wistless`, you can install streamlit with `pip install streamlit` (streamlit is not available in the conda package repo).

 Once you have downloaded and unpacked this repository (ie using `git clone`) and have also downloaded the database, the command to run the GUI app is `streamlit run main.py`.